Dr. Malavika V. Bagepalli

 Member from 2014 to 2019

-Evan is a former NSF GRFP Fellow in the Solar FTL and received both his MS and PhD in Mechanical Engineering from Georgia Tech.
-Prior to joining the Solar FTL, Evan received a BS in Mechanical Engineering from the University of Louisville in 2014.
-While in the Solar FTL, Evan’s research focused on the synthesis and characterization of novel reduction-oxidation (redox) active materials for concentrated solar thermochemistry.
-Evan is currently a postdoctoral appointee at Sandia National Laboratories in Concentrating Solar Technologies.
+Evan is a former Graduate Research Assistant in the Solar-FTL and was the recipient of a National Science Foundation Graduate Fellowship.
+He received both his MS and PhD in Mechanical Engineering from Georgia Tech.
+Evan’s graduate research focused on the synthesis and characterization of novel reduction-oxidation (redox) active materials for concentrated solar thermochemistry.
+Evan is currently a member of the senior staff at Sandia National Laboratories in Concentrating Solar Technologies group.

 Ashley Clendenen